-Holt’s managing editor spent several days at a Holt-supported shelter for unwed mothers and their babies.
+In 2014, Holt’s content manager had the opportunity to talk with a group of Holt-supported single mothers and their babies.
 Read about her time spent with these brave mothers who chose to parent their children against all odds.

 Seoul, South Korea

 One of the moms circles the play area rocking and cooing one of the other mother’s babies, a pudgy little guy in a striped onesie with wild black hair and dark, lively eyes.
 He wants his own mama, but she does her best to comfort him.
 A college-age girl with shoulder-length hair and delicate features, she is friendly but has a sharp edge.
 Moving with purpose, confidence and exuberance, she is not at all the poster image of a teenage mom — exhausted and scared and unsure what to do with a newborn.
-This young mom has a 12-month old son who, like her three roommates, she delivered while staying at the unwed mothers’ shelter Holt supports in Seoul.
-There, she received counseling and support pre and post-delivery.
-She also had the opportunity to participate in vocational training to gain skills she would need to earn an income and support her child.
-Mostly, the shelter offered her a safe place to stay with her baby while she considered her options — without having to worry about diapers or food or where to sleep.
+Here, she receives counseling and support post-delivery.
+She also has the opportunity to participate in vocational training to gain skills she would need to earn an income and support her child.
+Mostly, the shelter offered her a safe place to stay with her baby — without having to worry about diapers or food or where to sleep.

 “I love him so much.”single mother about why she chose to parent her son

 The stigma against unwed mothers in Korea is so pervasive and powerful that should they choose to parent, they will likely face discrimination in all areas of their lives.
 They will struggle to get jobs or go to college.
-Their families may shun them — as is the case with all four of the women staying at the Clover House.
+Their families may shun them — as is the case with all of the women in this story.
 “None of their mothers support their decision,” explains the director of the Clover House in Seoul, a warm and spirited woman whose job is mostly administrative, but who seems a surrogate mother to the four young women and a grandmother of sorts to their babies.
 “In most cases,” she says of the women, “they lose contact with their families.”

 The young mother I meet shares that once she earns her high school diploma, she plans to become a nurse.
 “She would need to get a scholarship,” says DJ You, the Holt Korea staff member who accompanies us on our visit.
 “She needs to figure out a way, but it will be hard.”
 Most likely, even an institution as progressive as a university would discriminate against her for being an unwed mom.
 “They will immediately think, ‘Oh, bad girl,’” DJ says, “even though she may be a better mom (than a married mom).”

-Even the four babies will likely face discrimination growing up the children of unwed moms in Korea — a country whose entrenched Confucian beliefs place great emphasis on bloodlines.
+Even the four babies will likely face discrimination growing up as the children of unwed moms in Korea — a country whose entrenched Confucian beliefs place great emphasis on bloodlines.
 Without a father, these children have no identity — no family, no heritage, no place to belong.
 So no, for these women, the decision to parent is not at all easy.
 It is exceedingly courageous.
 And in many cases, love is not enough.

-“[The anti-adoption groups don’t understand] that if single moms can raise their children, that is a happy thing for the adoption agency,” explains another Holt Korea staff member who works in the international adoption program.
-“But if she chooses to relinquish, we should help her.
-And if she chooses to keep her child, we should help her.”
+“…If single moms can raise their children, that is a happy thing for the adoption agency,” explains another Holt Korea staff member who works in the international adoption program.

-As the unwed mothers shelters begin to close next year, Holt Korea will redirect resources to creating more Clover Houses — adding to the five they already operate in different cities across Korea.
+Today, Holt Korea operates four Clover Houses, in Seoul and Dajeon.
 “Free housing is a huge benefit,” DJ says, “especially in Seoul.
 It’s very expensive to rent an apartment in Seoul.”
-The mothers will still have opportunities to receive vocational training, and can stay for a minimum of two years.
-If they are not ready to be independent after two years, they can stay as long as they need to stay.
+The mothers will still have opportunities to receive vocational training and stay for a minimum of two years.
+If they are not ready to be independent after two years, they can stay longer.
 Once they have a stable job, they can apply for free housing from the government — easing their financial burden.

 Although finding work will be difficult, Holt Korea can help them find jobs with companies sympathetic to single mothers.
 One Mexican restaurant run by a Korean-American couple with a heart for single moms offers excellent benefits and a flexible schedule — and the pay, DJ jokes, is even better than that of a social worker like her.